Skip to main content

 Workout 3 HIIT (Cardio blast)

-This HIIT cardio blast workout is designed to rapidly elevate your heart rate and maximize calorie burning through explosive, high-energy movements that get your blood pumping.
-Unlike strength-focused HIIT that uses resistance exercises, this routine emphasizes pure cardiovascular intensity: combining sprints, jumps, and dynamic movements to push your heart rate into the fat-burning zone and improve your overall cardiovascular fitness and endurance.
+This HIIT cardio blast workout is designed to quickly elevate your heart rate and maximize calorie burn through explosive, energetic movements that get your blood pumping.
+Unlike strength-focused HIIT that utilizes resistance exercises, this routine emphasizes pure cardiovascular intensity: a combination of sprints, jumps, and dynamic movements to push your heart rate into the fat-burning zone and improve your overall cardiovascular fitness and endurance.

 What are the main benefits of HIIT compared to steady-state cardio?